Lamahaf/GUI-manufacturing-management/README.md

-Remember download the images in the folder for the code to execute!
-Thank you!
+Please download the images in the folder for code execution.
+Otherwise, reading the **report file** would be more time-saving solution